-Across the United States, Giving Tuesday will be celebrated on December 1, 2020.
+Across the United States, Giving Tuesday will be celebrated on the first Tuesday after Thanksgiving.

 The day kicks off the giving season, offering a counterbalance to the materialism of Black Friday shopping.

 Although Giving Tuesday focuses on donations to nonprofit organizations, the event also gives churches a huge opportunity to encourage year-end giving to support missions and engage people in service work.

 Here are 10 ways to include your church in this year’s Giving Tuesday.

 1. Make sure people know you’re participating.
 Feature Giving Tuesday messaging and logos on your home page or in your weekly bulletin, and include calls to action that prompt people to give online or through their mobile device.

 2. Share what you’re doing on social media using the hashtag #GivingTuesday.
 Broadcast instructions and encouragement on your church’s Faithlife group, Facebook, Twitter, or Instagram.
 Make the posts highly visual and full of personal stories, and invite people to “please share this post.”

 3. Organize a community-wide event on Giving Tuesday to unite your congregation and engage them in giving or volunteering.
 Create a holiday wish list for people in need, and organize your congregation to fulfill the wishes.

 5. Enroll leadership at the highest levels.
 Ask your pastor to preach a giving-oriented message on the Sunday after Thanksgiving.
 Nothing encourages generosity like seeing it in action.
 Maybe the pastor could make the first donation up front during a worship service or live on social media—or announce it in an email newsletter.